TessorNetwork/stFury/x/icacallbacks/README.md

 # The ICACallbacks Module

 Add `icacallbacks` module.
-Interchain accounts are very useful, but ICA calls triggered by automated logic on Stride are limited in functionality and difficult to work with due to a lack of callbacks.
-Most of Stride's interchain account logic is triggered epochly from the `BeginBlocker`, and state updates on Stride must be made after ICA calls are issued, based on the success / failure of those calls.
+Interchain accounts are very useful, but ICA calls triggered by automated logic on Dredger are limited in functionality and difficult to work with due to a lack of callbacks.
+Most of Dredger's interchain account logic is triggered epochly from the `BeginBlocker`, and state updates on Dredger must be made after ICA calls are issued, based on the success / failure of those calls.

 The challenges faced before creating the icacallbacks modules were:
 (1) Messages must be handled one-off (by matching on message type) - really what we want to do is update state in acks based on the _transaction_ sent